adafruit/Adafruit_FRAM_SPI/README.md

 BSD license, check license.txt for more information All text above must be included in any redistribution

-To install, use the Arduino Library Manager and search for 'Adafruit FRAM SPI' and install the library
+To install, use the Arduino Library Manager and search for 'Adafruit FRAM SPI' and install the library.

 <!-- START COMPATIBILITY TABLE -->